The Multidisciplinary Team - Standard format (pdf)

 Find out more about the multidisciplinary team in the full factsheet.

-To ensure that you receive the best possible care, it is now a national recommendation of NICE (National Institute for Health and Clinical Excellence) that all patients are discussed and treated by a team of dedicated specialists.
+To ensure that you receive the best possible care, it is now a national recommendation that all patients are discussed and treated by a team of dedicated specialists.
 This multi-disciplinary team (MDT) works together to create your personalised treatment plan.

 Although not technically part of the MDT, your GP (or family doctor) may be the first person you seek medical advice from when you experience symptoms of any kind.